Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Caveat Petition

-Safeguard your interests effortlessly through our online caveat application.
+Safeguard your interests effortlessly through our online caveat petition.
 A streamlined process for quick and effective protection.

 The Supreme Court stated that just filing a caveat does not entitle caveators to be considered as parties to the action.
-While considering a request by the Central Indian Police Service Association to intervene in a Special Leave Petition on the basis of caveat applications filed by them, Justice Aniruddha Bose made this observation.
+While considering a request by the Central Indian Police Service Association to intervene in a Special Leave Petition based on caveat applications filed by them, Justice Aniruddha Bose made this observation.

 When someone suspects that a civil case may be brought up against them, they file a caveat petition, requesting that the court notify them of any action that may be taken against them.